Which Words Aren't Allowed in Wordle?

-Examples of Wordle Answers With Duplicate Letters
+Examples of Previous Wordle Answers With Duplicate Letters

-The answer to that question is “yes.”
+You can definitely run into a Wordle answer with repeated letters.
 As proof, here are some previous Wordle answers with duplicate letters in them:

 Serve